 “We’ll make him happy, then.”

-The Wreck pulled into Oki Dog, just a dozen or so blocks from the Whiskey.
-I checked with Oki Yoki who complained that it was dead on a Sunday night.
+The Wreck pulls into Oki Dog, just a dozen or so blocks from the Whiskey.
+I check with Oki Yoki who complains that it’s dead on a Sunday night.

-“We got about 100 kids coming down from the Strip,” I warned.
+“We got about 100 kids coming down from the Strip,” I warn.

-His eyes lit up.
-“Ever’one pay tonight,” he decided.
+His eyes light up.
+“Ever’one pay tonight,” he decides.